Arctic blue polygon pattern

 Submitting nominations

-The deadline for nominating candidates to the UiT awards is Monday, September 25th 2023.
+The deadline for nominating candidates for UiT's awards is Friday, January 9, 2026.
 Any nomination or documentation received after the deadline will not be considered.

 Nominations may be submitted in either of the following ways: